jhayer/baargin/README.md

 }
 ```

-If you have such a file, you can run the workflow that way:
+If you have such a file, you can run the workflow providing the config file with `-c path/to/my_config`.
+Like this:

 ```
 nextflow run baargin/main.nf -profile singularity,slurm \
-  -c '/path_to_my_params/params_node5_slurm.config' \
+  -c 'path_to_my_params/params_node5_slurm.config' \
   --illumina 'path/to/your/illumina/reads_folder' \
   --output 'results_Ecoli'
 ```